Bercho98/prueba_sender/README.md

-# Este codigo va a pasar de prueba_sender a prueba_reciever
+# Voy a volver a pasar este codigo al reciever